-There are two primary causes of action after a death that occur due to the negligence of another party.
-The first is a wrongful death lawsuit, which includes the recovery of lost wages, companionship, medical expenses incurred prior to death, as well as funeral expenses.
+There are two primary causes of action after a death that has occurred due to the negligence of another party.
+The first is a wrongful death lawsuit, which includes the recovery of lost wages, companionship, medical expenses incurred prior to death, and funeral expenses.
 The second is a survival action, which can compensate the wrongful death victim’s estate for the suffering of the deceased prior to death.

 - The victim’s spouse and children

 - The victim’s parents

 - The victim’s brothers and sisters

 If a relative survives that is closer to the lost family member, you are unable to file a wrongful death lawsuit.
 For example, if you are the victim’s father and the victim has a surviving child, the child is able to file a lawsuit, but you cannot.

 To find out your rights if your loved one was killed in an accident, contact Josh Clayton Law for the assistance of a wrongful death attorney in Shreveport.